 The Game of Hospital Awards

 In addition to CMS hospital ratings, another kind of award is given out by hospital suppliers or vendors.
 These awards or promotions are sometimes referred to as “pay for play.”
 (You scratch my back, I’ll scratch your back.)

 Such awards are sometimes given to hospitals where vendors already have business relationships.
 For example, Lompoc hospital’s Chief Operating Officer, Nishadh Buch, serves as an Advisor for the SafeCare Group, a hospital software company based in the United Arab Emirates.
 (A photograph of Mr. Buch is displayed on the SafeCare website.)

 SafeCare named LVMC one of the 100 Safecare Hospitals 2014-2015 with under 100 beds.
 LVMC CEO Jim Raggio responded: “That provides a more valid rating and is a more appropriate indication of LVMC’s capability and quality of care than other surveys.”
 Mr. Raggio claimed the SafeCare award is “more valid” than “other surveys.”
-Since CMS fully discloses its rating methodology we asked SafeCare for the methodology they used to determine awards.
+Since CMS fully discloses its rating methodology we emailed SafeCare asking for the methodology they used.
 SafeCare did not respond.